 There are those, like the vice president, who believe that global climate catastrophe is not far off.
 And there are those who argue that the whole thing is overblown.
 Gore's friends like to call them "a small band of vocal skeptics."
 Author Ross Gelbspan, whose dreamy new-age screed is called "The Heat Is On," refers to the skeptics as "interchangeable hood ornaments on a high-powered engine of disinformation."

-- Sulfate aerosols — another fossil fuel emission that reflects
+- Sulfate aerosols -- another fossil fuel emission that reflects away thesun's rays away from the earth's surface -- explains the lack of warming.

 - World agriculture will suffer because of global warming.